The Moravian Movement

 And what became of the 24-hour prayer chain that began in August 1727?
 It lasted an unprecedented hundred years before it was broken!

-The prayer tower at Herrnhut, where many of those prayers were prayed, is still intact, an inspiration to our Josiah Venture Prayer Room project.
+The faith and prayers of the Moravians are an inspiration to our Josiah Venture Prayer Room project.